pranshugupta91/bitsom_ba_25071507-fleximart-data-architecture/Readme.md

 Date: January 2026

 ## Project Overview
 This project demonstrates the design and implementation of an end-to-end data architecture for FlexiMart.
-It covers the complete lifecycle from ingesting raw CSV data using an ETL pipeline, designing normalized relational schemas, performing business analytics with SQL, evaluating and implementing NoSQL solutions, and finally building a star-schema-based data warehouse for OLAP analysis.
+It covers the complete lifecycle from ingesting raw CSVs using an ETL pipeline, designing normalized relational schemas, performing business analytics with SQL, evaluating and implementing NoSQL solutions, and finally building a star-schema-based data warehouse for OLAP analysis.

 ## Repository Structure
 ```